Updated: Sep 16

 There are a number of benefits that come from learning the piano, including stress relief and enhanced neural connections.
 However, many struggle with getting down the basics or keeping rhythm on more advanced pieces of music.
 This is when it helps to know what is a metronome.

-A metronome is one item that can dramatically help a budding piano player, especially in those early days.
-Not sure what it is or how it works?
-Read on for more information.
+This interactive metronome is one item that can dramatically help a budding piano player, especially in those early days, think of what today is a timer online.

 What is a Metronome?